xmayeur/turnPagePedal/readme.md

 ![Photo 2](details.jpg)

-# To do #
+# Functional behaviour #

-Implement enhanced functionality using the left & right button
+The following functionality is implemented when using the left & right buttons:
-* Actions *

 - Left button (red button) short press sends a left cursor keystroke when released
 - right button (blue button) short press sends a right cursor keystroke when released